mralexandernickel/toaster/README.md

-Show some notifications to your user, supporting 5 different states which are "default", "info", "success", "warn" and "danger".
+Show some responsive notifications to your user, supporting 5 different states which are "default", "info", "success", "warn" and "danger".

 Usage
 =====